JaysonPye/Journal/2024/january.md

 - Certificate generation based on results (NOT IN THIS VERSION)
 - Requires backend stats to be added to track progress
-- Style according to figma / Alex's views (currently not finished with the child view as far as i've seen)
+- Style according to figma / Alex's views (currently not finished with the child view as far as i've seen) -

 ### Homework Page upload/download - 15 hours

 - Parents can see and download homework for a lesson (homework needs to be attached to that weeks lessons)
 - Parents can upload homework
-- Homework can be downloaded from the teacher's view after it's been submitted -
+- Homework can be downloaded from the teacher's view after it's been submitte
+- Include last week this week next week-- check materials and use the same "week starting on blabla" search for parents
+- Homework displayed in a table showing hte last two this one and next two.

 ## SM view - 20 hours

 - Student creation, edit, upload functionality
 - Create a view for sms to see all student details, and also link to the parent view of a student
 - Curriculum view

 ## General changes - 30-40 hours?
 Lesson plans and tags could take a very long time or not that much.